tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 Make sure "Enable Anki integration" is on,
 Anki is running and AnkiConnect is installed.

+I advise you to disable the "Check for card duplicates" option unless you are sure that you need duplicate checking.
+Although it's a very useful feature, it is known to significantly affect performance to the point when Yomichan and Anki freeze and become unusable.

 Scroll down and click "Configure Anki card format..." to select the Note Type for your mining deck.